beginnerInCodin9/abbyPortfolio/readme.txt

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
+    I created headers and footers, added images, and design the overall structure of the website.

 (b) CSS features
+    I used CSS to style the body, header with the ID "introduction", professional headshot image included in the home page's header, navigation bar, and footer.

 (c) Advanced features
+    Some advanced features I included in my portfolio website are:
+        - Using 'd-flex', 'flex-column', and 'flex-md-row' to position the elements.
+        - A navigation bar that remains at the top no matter how far you scroll down.